These religious festivals attract visitors from around the globe to come together for the most anticipated celebrations of the year

 Celebrated to honor the Sacred Tooth Relic of Lord Buddha and the four guardian gods, Sri Lanka’s Kandy Esala Perahera festival features elegant costumes, fire-breathing dancers, musicians, jugglers and extravagantly decorative elephant floats.

-Held every year in Aug. for ten days, Kandy Esala Perahera festival gradually increases its lavishness, ending with the traditional diya-kepeema ritual held at the Mahaweli River in the Getambe village of Kandy.
+Held every year in August for ten days, Kandy Esala Perahera festival gradually increases its lavishness, ending with the traditional diya-kepeema ritual held at the Mahaweli River in the Getambe village of Kandy.
 The dazzling closing ceremony features hundreds of elephants and thousands of performers.
-This unparalleled religious festival is one not to be missed if visiting the Indian Subcontinent.
+When it comes to religious festivals, Kandy Esala Perahere is unparalleled and not to be missed if visiting the Indian Subcontinent.

 Día de los Muertos, Mexico